 - Defendants are allowed ninety days to complete their sentences and jury term(s).
 The completion of the Teen court sentence results in automatic dismissal of the case, so it is not a conviction on the teen’s record.
 However, all testing and workshop fees must be paid before a dismissal will take place.

-- As a volunteer
+2. As a Volunteer

-How Do I Volunteer To Help With Teen Court?
+Volunteering: How Do I Volunteer To Help With Teen Court?

 Teen court volunteers, under the guidance of adults, present the case, deliberate, and construct a sentence for teens who have been referred to Teen Court

-Qualifications for Volunteers:
+Qualifications for Volunteers

 Teen volunteers must be at least 14 years of age.
 They must demonstrate an ability to treat each case individually, with objectivity and without prejudice.
 They must have an ability to communicate with their peers, work in a group setting, and be able to maintain confidentiality of all cases.